JoshBelloUni/COMP3011_WebServices_CW1/README.md

     ```

 5.  **Create Admin User**
     You need a superuser to access the Admin panel and manage data.
+A superuser user has been created for Marker use.
     ```bash
     python manage.py createsuperuser
     ```